Discussion Questions: Conformity Bias

 Behavioral ethics may be the “next big thing” in ethics education.
 N.Y.U. recently asked Prof. Jonathan Haidt, whose research is a major part of the new learning in behavioral ethics, to create a behavioral ethics course there.
 And John Walsh, who helped create the Office of Compliance Inspections and Examinations at the SEC, recently wrote in Corporate Counsel that the “ultimate promise of behavioral ethics…is that it provides pragmatic tools that have been demonstrated to work.”

-A somewhat dated, but still serviceable introductory article on teaching behavioral ethics is: Robert A. Prentice, “Teaching Ethics, Heuristics, and Biases”, Journal of Business Ethics Education, pp. 57-74 (2004), which is accessible through Google Scholar.
+A somewhat dated, but still serviceable introductory article about teaching behavioral ethics is Prentice, Robert A. 2004.
+“Teaching Ethics, Heuristics, and Biases.”
+Journal of Business Ethics Education 1 (1): 57-74; which is accessible through Google Scholar.

 Asch, Solomon E. 2004.
 “Opinions and Social Pressure.”
 In Readings about The Social Animal (9th Edition), edited by Joshua Aronson and Elliot Aronson, 17-26.
 New York: Worth Publishers.